-Seville Cathedral is the third largest church in the world and largest Gothic church on earth.
-Lines to get in may be lengthy though we found it moves quickly and we didn’t have to wait long before we were inside this top must see place in Seville.
+Seville Cathedral is the third-largest church in the world and the largest Gothic church on earth.
+Lines to get in may be lengthy though we found it moves quickly and we didn’t have to wait long before we were inside this top must-see place in Seville.
 We spent well over an hour and a half there.

-Note they have limited hours: In the off season they don’t open until 11am most days and peak season (like summer) 9:30am, closing between to 4:30-5:00pm.
+Note they have limited hours: In the off-season they don’t open until 11am most days and peak season (like summer) 9:30am, closing between 4:30-5:00pm.

 They have mass on Sundays so don’t open until 2:30pm these days, no matter the season.

 Its exterior facade, seen above from Plaza del Triunfo, is certainly photo-worthy and its interior orange tree courtyard is beautiful from any angle.

 Aerial views at Seville Cathedral are best seen from various levels while climbing the Giralda tower.
 (You access the top of the tower through levels of ramps not stairs, so it’s even simpler to climb than many other towers and churches in Europe but perhaps not as easy as taking an elevator straight to the top of the tower at Sagrada Familia in Barcelona!)

 One of the top attractions in Seville, Spain is the famous Alcazar, or Royal Palace.
 It’s as beautiful as the photos make it look.

 It’s recommended you make a reservation in advance as lines are incredibly long to get inside for those wishing to purchase tickets on the spot.

 The apartment tour sells out well in advance for any given day.
 This specific tour is simply a few dollars extra and our ticket price, per adult, totaled €15.
 It is worth the money and includes an audio guide.
 And a look around where the royals used to live and entertain.